coderholic/pyradio/README.md

                         Start and play.The value is num station or empty for random.
   -a, --add             Add station to list.
-  -ls, --list-playlists List of available playlists.
+  -ls, --list-playlists List of available playlists in config dir.
   -l, --list            List of added stations.
   -d, --debug           Start pyradio in debug mode.
   -u USE_PLAYER, --use-player USE_PLAYER